-3 In the inspector, set the path center menu to track center (append).
+3 In the Inspector, set the Path Center menu to Track Center (Append).

-The track center (append) setting allows you to move the pattern box over a new object and continue the tracking based on this new point.
+The Track Center (Append) setting allows you to move the pattern box over a new object and continue the tracking based on this new point.

-4 In viewer 1, drag tracker 2's handle in the upper-left corner of the pattern box to place the tracker over the sharp rocks on the right side of the actress.
+4 In viewer 1, drag Tracker 2's handle in the upper-left corner of the pattern box to place the tracker over the sharp rocks on the right side of the actress.

-5 Click the track forward from current frame button to pick up the tracking process from frame 90.
+5 Click the Track Forward from Current Time button to pick up the tracking process from frame 90.